modelscope/facechain/facechain_animate/resources/MagicAnimate/installation_for_magic_animate.md

 5. Click the generate button and wait for the creation.
 The first use will download the model, please be patient.
 Subsequent generation usually takes about 5 minutes (based on the V100 graphics card).

 6. Alternatively, you can run the command `python -m facechain_animate.magicanimate.pipelines.animation --config facechain_animate/magicanimate/configs/prompts/animation.yaml` directly in the command line.
+You can use `--videos_dir` and `--images_dir` to choose your motion sequence directory and source image directory for inference.

 ## Additional Information